-- Oakleaf (Green): tight rosettes of green oak leaf hsaped leaves, very tender, long lasting.
+- Oakleaf (Green): 1827.
+Tight rosettes of green oak leaf shaped leaves, very tender, long lasting.
 White seed.
-1827

-- Red Salad Bowl: leaf type with burgandy leaves and green centres.
+- Red Salad Bowl: 1955. leaf type with burgundy leaves and green centres.
 Slow to bolt, tender and mild tasting.
 Black seed.
-1955.

-- Arctic King: small green firm soft heads.
-Cold tolerant.
-White seed.
-From England 1900.
+- Arctic King: 1900. small green firm soft heads.
+Cold tolerant from England.

-- Cimmaron: deep red leaves, creamy yellow heart, crisp.
+- Cimarron: 1700s.
+Deep red leaves with creamy yellow heart.
+Crisp.
 Slow to bolt.
 Black seed.
-1700s.